yuhko-msft/microsoft-graph-docs/api-reference/beta/api/channel-post-members.md

   "email": null
 }
 ```
-### Example 3: Add a user who is part of same tenant as member to a shared channel
+### Example 3: Add a user who is part of the same tenant as a member to a shared channel

 #### Request
 <!-- {